-People looking for natural ways to get rid of spiders or to keep them at bay turn to natural smells.
+People looking for natural ways to get rid of spiders or to keep them at bay turn.
 There are some scents that people speculate spiders hate and will avoid at all costs.
-Such is the smell of peppermint, citrus, vinegar, even tobacco.
+Such is the smell of peppermint, citrus, vinegar, and even tobacco.

 There’s an abundance of articles mentioning the usage of citrus peels, vinegar sprays, or essential oils (e.g. tea tree oil, lavender oil, eucalyptus).
 Disperse them around the house and most common entryways, potted plants, windows, wall or floor cracks, etc.

 If you’re interested in reading a scientific article, this one out which tells about the experiments with natural sents scientists did a couple of years ago.
 The article also mentions horse chestnuts as a way to keep spiders away.

 However, what oppugns this theory is the fact that if these methods worked well, there wouldn’t be the need for insecticides.
 Our professional spider exterminators would try using oranges to treat your spider-infested house instead of instant-kill products.

 You can see not everything you hear or read about spider control is true.
 Throw away your bag of conkers if you’ve already collected some to try them.
 As a professional pest company, our advice is to contact your local extermination team if you suffer from a heavy spider infestation.

 Often times DIY pest control ends up worsening the problem.
 So do not waste your time and take adequate care of your house as soon as you spot any type of pest infestation.